CeliaLaurent/P2.3_seed/exercises/lab02/report.md

 ![sparsity_patterns](sparsity_patterns.png)

-As discussed in class, the pattern 1 (left side) has a larger bandwidth,  meaning that  every line needs data that are much farther away in memory (far from the diagonal) respect to the second (right hand side) pattern which has a lower bandwidth.
+As discussed in class, the pattern 1 (left side) has a larger bandwidth,  meaning that at every line the elements whose data are needed are much farther away in memory (far from the diagonal) respect to the second (right hand side) pattern which has a lower bandwidth.
 Consequently the second pattern will allow much faster operations respect to the first pattern.

 Documentation states that: